wenewzhang/mixin_labs-php-bot/README3.md

 4. How to send Bitcoin to other wallet

-Pre-request: You should have a Mixin Network account.
-Create an accounte can be done by one line code:
+Pre-request: You should have a Mixin Network app account.
+Create an account can be done by one line code:

 ```php
 $user_info = $mixinSdkBot->Network()->createUser("Tom cat");
 ```
-The function in PHP SDK create a RSA key pair automatically, then call Mixin Network to create an account. last the function return all account information.
+The function in PHP SDK create a RSA key pair automatically, then call Mixin Network to create an account and return all account information.

 ```php
 //Create User api include all account information